 After blood flow has been occluded, a distal protection device 15 is advanced through the lumen of the sealing device 20 to a location distal to the treatment site.
-Id., [0012], [0061], [0064], Figs. 2D-E. The distal protection device 15 is then deployed, the sealing device 20 is retracted, and a vascular treatment device is advanced to the site of occlusion for treatment.
-Id., [0012], Fig. 2F; see also Ex-1405, ¶¶ 145-49.
+Id., [0012], Figs. 2D-E. The distal protection device 15 is then deployed, the sealing device 20 is retracted, and a vascular treatment device is advanced to the site of occlusion for treatment.
+Id., [0012], Figs. 2E-F; see also Ex-1405, ¶¶ 145-48.

-B. Claim 1

-1. [1.pre.I] "A device for use with a standard guide catheter,"
+- B. Claim 1 - 1.
+[1.pre] "A system for use with interventional cardiology devices adapted to be insertable into a branch artery, the system comprising:"

-Kontos describes a support catheter assembly 10 that is capable of being inserted into the coronary artery while delivering a balloon catheter to treat a lesion in the same.
-Ex-1409, Abstract, 1:46-48, 5:40-44; see also Section VI, supra (claim construction for "interventional cardiology device").
-The support catheter assembly is used in conjunction with a standard guide catheter.
-Ex-1409, 5:11-18; Ex-1405, ¶ 158.
+To the extent the preamble is limiting, Kontos describes a support catheter assembly 10 that is capable of being inserted into the coronary artery while delivering a balloon catheter to treat a lesion in the same.
+Ex-1409, Abstract, 1:46-48, 5:40-44, Fig. 6B; Ex-1405, ¶ 157; see also Section VI, supra (claim construction for interventional cardiology device).
+The support catheter assembly 10 is used in conjunction with a guide catheter 38 (Ex-1405, ¶ 157), and the combination of the two discloses the claimed "system."
+See Section VII.B.2-7, infra (analysis and citations for remaining elements of claim 1).

-2. [1.pre.II] "the standard guide catheter having a continuous lumen extending for a predefined length from a proximal end at a hemostatic valve to a distal end adapted to be placed in a branch artery,"
+2. [1.a.i] "a guide catheter having a continuous lumen extending for a predefined length from a proximal end at a hemostatic valve to a distal end adapted to be placed in the branch artery,"

 Kontos discloses a guide catheter 38 having a continuous lumen that is identified in yellow below.
-Ex-1405, ¶ 159.
+Ex-1405, \P 158.
 The guide catheter 38, and thus the continuous lumen, necessarily has a predefined length.